 - Use Most Recent Assessment

 If the system has multiple community queues, the user will choose which queue(s) to refer the client to.
 Users may refer a client to more than one queue at once.

 If a user selects multiple queues during the referral process, the system will generate a unique referral for each queue.

 Managing Multiple Community Queues from The Global Referrals Tab

 If there are multiple community queues in the system, you will see a Community Queue “switcher” in the REFERRALS Community Queue tab.
 Clicking on the queue will display only the referrals to that queue.

 Editing and Deleting Multiple Community Queues

 System administrators can edit or delete additional Community Queues.
-However, if at least one referral is active on a queue, system administrators cannot delete the queue or disable Multiple Community Queues until the referral is removed or resolved.
+However, if at least one referral is active on a queue or has a status of "Pending," "Pending - In Process," or "Snoozed," administrators cannot delete the queue, inactivate the queue, or disable Multiple Community Queues until the referral is removed or resolved.

 Deactivating and Reactivating Multiple Community Queues

 If there are no referrals outside the Default Community Queue, system administrators can disable Multiple Community Queues.
 If the system administrator later re-enables Multiple Community Queues, the system will restore the previously created Community Queues.